DaanMol/project/PROCESS.md

 It works now.
 I had to format the dates before creating a scale.
 Fixed a bunch of error messages in the console.
 Added comments to new code

+# day 10
+Friday
+Fixed overlap in the stacked bar chart of congress seats.
+Had to do something with checking wheter they fell out of the graph.

+# day 11
+Monday
+Finished collecting key historical events for the individual timeline.
+Converted the data into a json file.
+Imported the file and added the dots on the right date, yet not on the right height. clicking on the dots adds an image, a short text and a button that opens an online article.